Soil-transmitted helminth infections

 - They are transmitted by eggs present in human faeces, which contaminate the soil in areas where sanitation is poor.

-- Approximately two billion people are infected with soil-transmitted helminths worldwide.
+- Approximately 1.5 billion people are infected with soil-transmitted helminths worldwide.

-- Infected children are physically, nutritionally and cognitively impaired.
+- Infected children are nutritionally and physically impaired.

 - Control is based on: